Tinystep1/cmfive-docs/_tutorials/anatomy_module/creatingIndexTemplate.md

 ```html
 <?php echo Html::b("example-item/edit","Add new item"); ?>
 ```
 Now refresh the example index page to view the button.
 Notice that the URL uses the 'modulename-submodulename/action' format.
 This indicates that the link is directing to the 'item' submodule of the 'example' module.
 We now need to add this action to our module.
-Resume the actions tutorial [here](creatingItemAction)
+Go to the Creating Item Action section by clicking Next below.